meffie/talks/notacon-2014/notacon-2014-private-cloud.md

 OpenAFS Database Servers
 ========================

+Step 2: Configuration servers

-* Install openafs server packages (apt, yum, etc) and start the configuration servers
+* Install openafs server packages (apt, yum) and start the configuration servers
 * Protection "database" maintains the list of users and groups for access control
 * Volume Location "database" maintains the list of file servers and file sets (volumes)